Saif-Uddin-93/php_project/readme.md

-Project uses PostgreSQL database hosted in a container on local network.
+A small project to demonstrate the use of PHP with a PostgreSQL database hosted in a debian container on my home server.

 Here is a screenshot what is output with data from the postgres database.